redhat-cop/helm-charts/charts/operatorhub/README.md

 		create: true
 ```

 Change the values regarding to the operator you want to use.
-See the
+See the [Configuration](#Configuration) section

 ```bash
 $ helm install rht-labs-charts/operatorhub